You are listening to the Sean Hannity Radio Show Podcast.

 I'll give you another example.

-Look, this wasn't a speech, this was a sermon.
+Look, this wasn't a speech.

-And he wasn't a president, he was a preacher up there, given his dark world view uh about threats and conflict.
+He was a preacher up there giving his dark world view about threats and conflict.

-This was a speech about conflict around the world, not a speech about cooperation, and that's a real shame.
+This was a speech about conflict around the world, not a speech about cooperation.

-Well, Wolf, I thought that was one of many examples of how intellectually confused, if not outright incoherent this speech was.
+Well, Wolf, I thought that was one of many examples of how intellectually confused, if not outright incoherent, this speech was.

-If you just think about it, in one breath, he was urging the world to come together and collectively confront the threat of North Korea, and then in the next breath, he is chiding the world.
+If you just think about it, in one breath, he was urging the world to come together and collectively confront the threat of North Korea.

-So this is a guy who goes around thumbing his nose at international entities and uh international attempts to confront global challenges.
+So this is a guy who goes around thumbing his nose at international entities and international attempts to confront global challenges.

-And I'm remember thinking back to the first uh uh appearance that President Obama made here in 2009 as president, of course, a far different reception.
+And I remember thinking back to the first appearance that President Obama made here in 2009 as president.

 It was remarkable to see a leader of any country, but the president of the United States standing in the well of the United Nations General Assembly, threatening to totally destroy, not retaliate, not hurt, not isolate, not prove a point, totally destroy a country.